This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-During natural childbirth a baby has immense physical pressure placed on its body, including the head.
-Most babies will emerge unscathed, but some will experience fractures due to the pressure of the pelvic bones and others.
-In a lot of cases this natural kind of fracture will be small and will not cause lasting damage.
-In too many cases, though, an infant skull fracture is not natural, should have been prevented, and will cause lasting harm over many years or a lifetime.
+In most cases, this natural kind of fracture will be small and will not cause lasting damage.
+In other cases, though, an infant skull fracture is not natural, should have been prevented, and will create permanent harm over many years or a lifetime.

 A doctor may choose to use forceps or a vacuum extractor to assist in getting the child out of the birth canal.
 They make this decision because of complications, such as asphyxiation, and it is essential to deliver the baby as quickly as possible.